ohinton/auction-tracker/README.md

 #### By Olivia Hinton | September 9, 2016

 ## Known Bugs
-* Don't sign up, log in with **email: test@email.com, password: password** to access site.

-* In User model, I would like to use "after_create :make_volunteer" to create the user-volunteer association when someone signs up.

->  Currently I get this error:
-ActiveRecord::RecordNotSaved in Devise::RegistrationsController#create
-Failed to save the new associated volunteer.

-> I've checked the database and model relationships, and the model specs are passing.
-Not sure why it won't create a volunteer after a user is signed up.

 * When adding an update to a donor on the index page, I'm currently only able to add the update to the most recent donor created.
 I can't figure out another way to access the specific donor other than having this in the UpdatesController: @donor = Donor.where(volunteer_id: @volunteer.id).last